bencehavran/shelly-mqtt-homeassistant/README.md

 # shelly-mqtt-homeassistant
+**Shelly MQTT Home Assistant Integration**
 Reducing Shelly Scan Interval from 5 to 1 Second and Forwarding to Home Assistant via MQTT

+**Introduction**
+This guide demonstrates how to reduce the scan interval of a Shelly device from 5 seconds to 1 second and forward the updated data to Home Assistant via MQTT.

-**The current example applies to my devices.
-Logically, your device ID may be different, and the version or generation could also vary.
-You will need to manually edit these values for your setup.**
+Please note that the example provided applies to my specific devices.
+Your device ID, version, and generation may differ, so you will need to manually adjust these values to match your setup.

-Used devices:

-#Shelly Pro3EM,
-#Home Assistant,
+**Required Devices & Tools**
+The following devices and tools are needed to complete this setup:

+Shelly Pro 3EM
+Home Assistant
-#MQTT Home Assistant Integration,
+MQTT Home Assistant Integration
-#Mosquitto Broker Home Assistant Add-on,
+Mosquitto Broker Home Assistant Add-on
-#MQTT Explorer Home Assistant Add-on,
+MQTT Explorer Home Assistant Add-on

+You’ll need a working MQTT connection between the Shelly device and Home Assistant.
+There are many guides available online to help set this up—it's not complicated, so don’t worry if you’re new to it.

+**Creating the Script**
-To make this work, you need to create a script on the Shelly device that updates the data every second and sends it to Home Assistant via MQTT.
-Special thanks to the JavaScript author turrican944 (Home Assistant Community).
+To update the Shelly device data every second and send it to Home Assistant, you'll need to create a script on your Shelly device.
+Special thanks to **turrican944** from the Home Assistant Community for providing the JavaScript code that makes this possible!

+Here’s the script:

 ```
 // script by turrican944